 In July 2015, the FBU launched a collective legal challenge against the Government over the transitional protections under the new pension arrangements, which came into force on 1st April 2015.
 Their claim relates to alleged age, sex and race discrimination and possible equal pay complaints.
-Although there is presently no indication that this claim will be successful, the Firefighters Pension Scheme would meet any additional costs, rather than them being an additional cost to the Authority.
+This challenge was not upheld by the Employment Tribunal, however the FBU lodged an appeal which is being progressed.
+Although there is presently no indication that this appeal will be successful, the Firefighters Pension Scheme would meet any additional costs, rather than them being an additional cost to the Authority.

-20 Post Balance Sheet Events
+21 Post Balance Sheet Events

-As at the date the Treasurer signed the accounts, 29 June 2016, there were no post balance sheet events to report.
+As at the date the Treasurer signed the accounts, 28 June 2017, there were no post balance sheet events to report.

-21 Nature and Extent of Risks Arising from Financial Instruments
+22 Nature and Extent of Risks Arising from Financial Instruments